AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 {% endraw %}
 {% endhighlight %}

 Entering that input field, typing one character and leaving the input field will require 5 full rootscope digests.
 6, when the response from a live search service returns.
-In our large app, that could be 72ms of the time spent digesting - During that time the UI would freeze, a very perceptible lag would be felt to the user
+In our large app, that could be 72ms of the time spent digesting and the UI would freeze, creating a poor user experience.

 What if there was a way to prevent the whole app refreshing?
 This is especially important if you have components that don't make changes to the rest of the app or if they do interact via an [API](/a-better-module-structure-for-angular/#api) to control the updates to other components.